We Love —

 - An English-speaking in-house guide (not private) is available on the boat.

-- Transfer from Hanoi - Ha Long - Hanoi is with the shipping company's shared shuttle (without guide).
+- Transfer from Hanoi - Ha Long - Hanoi is with the shipping company's shared shuttle (without a guide).

 Days 4-6